xankmoney/whitepaper/xank-white-paper_en.md

 <div align="center"><strong>Figure 5</strong>: Extreme Volatility Safeguard (EVS) Price Floor Mechanism</div>

-The Xank Treasury has a minimum limit set to 5% of the total circulating supply of Xank.
+The Xank Treasury has a minimum limit set to 5% of the total coin supply of Xank.
 Therefore when the Xank Treasury falls beneath that level, it algorithmically stops any more funding.
-Because of how Stable Pay operates, the equilibrium state of the Xank Reserve is expected to retain 15% of the total circulating supply of Xank at all times.
+Because of how Stable Pay operates, the equilibrium state of the Xank Reserve is expected to retain 15% of the total coin supply of Xank at all times.
 When extreme volatility hits, the first level of EVS is set at 50% price drop in a single day.
 When that happens, the Xank Reserve will automatically pull the escrow funds preserved in the Xank Treasury.
 The second level of EVS is set at 70% price drop in a single day.
 When that happens, the Xank Reserve will pull the escrow funds engaged in Xank Governors’ masternode collaterals automatically.
 The third level of EVS is set at 90% price drop in a single day.
 When that happens, the Xank Reserve will pull the escrow funds engaged in Xank Citizens’ staking collaterals automatically.
-On top of these measures, 30% of the Xank Reserve Pool will at all times be atomically swapped with five cryptocurrencies with a low or negative correlation to Xank in prorated percentages reviewed every year as an extra safety net.
+On top of these measures, 30% of the Xank Reserve Pool will at all times be atomically swapped with five cryptocurrencies with a low or negative correlation to Xank in prorated percentages reviewed every quarter as an extra safety net.
 When volatility subsides and normal times return, all escrow collaterals from Xank Citizens will be returned first, and all escrow collaterals from Xank Governors will be subsequently returned.

 Hence we define the general term for Xank Reserve Pool as,